USB detection for CASIO calculators

 Classpad 330+, fx-CG20, fx-CP400, fx-CP400+E

-The interface class 255 is used when the device presents protocol 7.00 directly, while the interface class 8 is used in “USB key” mode, i.e. when the file system and main memory are presented using SCSI.
+The interface class 255 is used when the device presents CASIOLINK, Protocol 7.00 or Protocol 7.00 Screenstreaming directly over bulk transfers, while the interface class 8 is used in “USB key” mode, i.e. when the file system and main memory are presented using USB Mass Storage.

 Warning